Ray0Emma/TexTalk_Chat_App/README.md

 # TexTalk

+Web application based on the concept of sending and receiving messages when two or more users have joined the same group.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.
+TexTalk built and designed by [Farah](https://twitter.com/ahmadiF__).
+And it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.

 ## Development server